Traveling as a Vegan in Italy: An Easy & Delicious Guide.

 At Rosemary Terra e Sapori.

-To wrap things up, here are a few more recommendations that might come in handy.
-First, the new (or at least new to us) lineup of vegan-friendly gelaterias called The Gelatist.
-There are several locations throughout Rome, and, in addition to various vegan flavors made with fresh fruit, they also offered a trio of plant-based flavors made with rice milk when we visited: chocolate, hazelnut, and pistachio.
+Generally speaking, many non-vegan gelaterias include vegan options, including a newer place called The Gelatist.
+There are several locations throughout Rome, and, in addition to various vegan flavors made with fresh fruit, they offered a trio of plant-based flavors made with rice milk when we last visited: chocolate, hazelnut, and pistachio.
 If you’re planning to check out the Pantheon, Gelateria Della Palma is another great gelato joint to consider.
 They have lots of vegan flavors plus vegan cones too.
-Finally, Origano is a reliably good vegan-friendly restaurant with central locations near Piazza Navona and Piazza di Spagna, and Barnum is a favorite bar (café) that we frequent for coffee and croissants when we’re staying near Piazza Campo De’ Fiori.

 Coffee And Breakfast al Bar.